adanielnoel/Obsidian-to-latex/README.md

 > [!NOTE]
-> For a more recent solution, I recommend checking the [Obsitex project](https://github.com/ruipreis/obsitex).
+> For a more recent solution, I recommend checking the [ObsiTex](https://github.com/ruipreis/obsitex) project.

 # Obsidian to LaTex